-For instance, when you invest in the stock market, you make a bet that your purchase stands to gain value over time.
+For instance, when you invest in the stock market, you bet that your purchase will gain value over time.

-You are spending money now, in the hopes that, in the future, the money you spent will grow and come back to you.
+You are spending money now in the hopes that, in the future, the money you spend will grow and come back to you.

-What you are, in fact, purchasing with such bets is a source of security or stability for the future.
+What you purchase with such bets is a source of security or stability for the future.

-You can take the bus or the subway to work every day but run a medium amount of risk of arriving late.
+You can take the bus or the subway to work every day but run a medium risk of arriving late.

 If you invest in a car, you will be less likely to arrive at the office late, but you will have to buy the car now to realize the benefits of owning the car later.

-Even if you lose that high-paying job one day, you will still have a car that you can use to get to your new office.
+Even if you lose that high-paying job one day, you will still have a car to use to get to your new office.

-If it makes more financial sense for you to ride the bus, you can still trade up your car or sell it, recouping some of what you originally spent on it.
+If it makes more financial sense for you to ride the bus, you can still trade up your car or sell it, recouping some of what you originally spent.

 Investments Are Long-Term

-While there is potential for a big payoff, it is more likely for investments to return smaller, but steady gains over long periods of time.
+While there is potential for a big payoff, investments are more likely to return smaller but steady gains over long periods.

-Investments have high floors—that is, it is exceedingly rare for your investment to return zero or negative value—but low ceilings, generally speaking.
+Investments have high floors—it is exceedingly rare for your investment to return zero or negative value—but low ceilings, generally speaking.

 Some examples of investments are retirement plans, stocks, bonds, real estate, jewellery, fixed deposits, hedge fund investments, art, collectibles, and many others.